captainalan/REST-what/README.md

 Restful APIs are and how they are useful, we will also build one using Node and Express.

+Through the process of building a RESTful API, we will highlight key distinguishing features of the *RESTful* style of doing things versus alternative approaches.

 ## What is an API?

 **Application Programming Interfaces** (APIs) are instructions, standards, and